The turbulent Colorado River is one of the most heavily regulated and hardest working rivers in the world.

 Since the 1990s, many programs have been underway to boost endangered species and restore some riverine habitat.
 Both wildlife and the environment have been impacted by water diversion and development such as dams.

 Since 2000, the Colorado River Basin also has experienced drought, which has included some of the driest conditions on record.
-Hoover Dam and Glen Canyon Dam have both helped the Colorado Basin weather the drought, though the combined water storage in the reservoirs they create has declined by more than 60 percent.
+Hoover Dam and Glen Canyon Dam have both helped the Colorado River Basin weather the drought, though the combined water storage in the reservoirs they create has declined by more than 60 percent.
 The drought has led to tremendous disparity between high and low flows in the last decade.

 Looking ahead, some experts predict climate change will cause the Colorado River Basin to become drier and warmer with less snowfall and runoff reducing water supplies.
 That prospect, combined with future projections of continued urban growth, has generated significant concern over how the Colorado River will meet future water demands.